lindseygreenhill/Gov1347/reflection.md

 #### What went wrong in the polls?

 There are a few theories as to what was wrong with the polls.
- > - Most believe that the education distribution problem from 2016 were corrected for 2020
- > -
+I've summarised a few of them below.

+ > - First, some think that Covid-19/quarantine exaggerated response bias as democrats answered polls at higher rates
+ > - At the same time, Republican voters answered polls at lower rates (according to the NYT, due in part to a general distrust of institutions and the media)
+ > - The record turnout rate this year also made it more difficult for pollsters to predict what the electorate would be like (which affects how they weight the poll results)
+ > - The shy Trump theory is still plausible (people won't expose themselves as a Trump supporter), but not likely to be the main culprit in 2020

+ *Note:* Summarised from [NPR](https://www.npr.org/2020/11/19/936317341/why-were-the-polls-off-pollsters-have-some-early-theories) and [NYT](https://www.nytimes.com/2020/11/12/us/politics/election-polls-trump-biden.html)